hari-1462/AWS-Projex/README.md

 ---------------------------------------------------------------------------------

 NOTE: The uploaded files are some the sample files that are in my laptop so if u need the whole package follow the above steps and download it in AMAZON WEB SERVICES console.

+**You can also check for your gaming sessions in your AWS console and monitor the current player sessions in the Hosted Region.**

+ANY QUERIES MAIL TO "harishthecool06@gmail.com"